tim-koko/website/content/en/blog/2026-strimzi-kafka-oauth-keycloak-authorization.md

   the amount of resource definitions needed.
 Resources contain a list of authorization scopes defining which operations are possible.
 - **Policies:** Define which groups of users we want to target with permissions.
 We use group-based policies, binding permissions to Keycloak groups like `timkoko-reader` or `acmecorp-writer`.
+Another common approach would be to use role-based policies, binding permissions to Keycloak roles like `reader` or `writer`.
 - **Permissions:** Tie together specific resources, action scopes, and policies to define that _specific users U can perform certain actions A on resource R_.